MileHacker Logo

 Local Insights

-Navigating local customs and avoiding common missteps deepens your Borama visit.
+Navigating local customs plus staying away from common missteps deepens your Borama visit.

 Common Tourist Missteps

-• The heat can be intense: stay hydrated and seek shade during the hottest parts of the day.
+• The heat can be powerful: stay hydrated and seek shade during the hottest parts of the day.

 • Dress modestly.
 Adhere to local dress codes, specifically for women.